 CIOs and technology leaders who were among the quickest to develop solutions to their distinctive challenges, both prior to and during the COVID-19 crisis, are alike in one crucial respect.
-They share an understanding of the speed, flexibility and value delivered when they have a blended team of full-time internal professionals working side-by-side with contractual staff and specialised consultants.
+They share an understanding of the speed, flexibility and value delivered when they have a blended team of full-time internal professionals working side-by-side with contractual staff and specialized consultants.
 This managed services approach is becoming paramount in today’s dynamic business climate and proved even more valuable during unforeseen events like a global pandemic.

 Prior to the COVID-19 global crisis, a growing number of CIOs and IT functions were turning to a managed services model to address key technology areas such as software development, data and analytics, service desk support, operational resilience, and security monitoring and response.
 A few examples:

 - A large multinational company required a global solution to perform security advisory assessments on all of its recent international acquisitions, and then help create a one-, three- and five-year strategy for its global security footprint.
-Leveraging a managed technology solutions model, the company was able to organise a diverse 15-person team to perform PCI DSS advisory, penetration testing, CyberArk implementation, vulnerability management, SIEM engineering, endpoint deployment, and other ad hoc projects.
+Leveraging a managed technology solutions model, the company was able to organize a diverse 15-person team to perform PCI DSS advisory, penetration testing, CyberArk implementation, vulnerability management, SIEM engineering, endpoint deployment, and other ad hoc projects.

-- An organisation sought to improve its invoice and remittance process.
+- An organization sought to improve its invoice and remittance process.
 Each month, the company received and processed approximately 4,000 supplier invoices, each with a unique format, design and data structure.
 Each invoice was reviewed, and the required accounts payable information was manually keyed into the procurement system.
 This process required considerable resources, which affected the company’s ability to meet remittance and payment timelines.
-The organisation turned to a managed technology services team to design and deliver an automated invoice processing solution in the cloud, leveraging machine learning and intelligent process automation to find, read and export line items per vendor.
+The organization turned to a managed technology services team to design and deliver an automated invoice processing solution in the cloud, leveraging machine learning and intelligent process automation to find, read and export line items per vendor.
 In addition, an intelligent process automation (IPA) bot incorporated structured data output to create procurement orders.

 Many technology leaders remain unfamiliar with the managed services model and the benefits it delivers.